bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/Geodatapackage_and_otherformats.md

 # GeoDataPackage's in QGIS and other data formats

-Within QGIS there are many ways to access creation of data and different formats.
-This section will just focus on the creation of local data formats.
+Within QGIS there are many ways to access data creation in a variety of different formats.
+This section will just focus on the creation of local data formats like geodatapackages or shapefiles.

 ## Index
 * [What is a GeodataPackage](#What-is-a-GeodataPackage)